irrdnet/irrd/README.rst

 designed and developed by `Reliably Coded`_ (known as DashCare until 2021).
-Since then, `Reliably Coded`_ has been maintaining and extending IRRd significantly, for, or with support of, NTT_, ARIN_, Merit_, `RIPE NCC Community Projects Fund`_, LACNIC_, Netnod_ and Internetstiftelsen_.
-This has taken place in the form of development contracts, support contracts, or grants.
+Since then, `Reliably Coded`_ has been maintaining and extending IRRd significantly, for, or with support of, NTT_, ARIN_, Merit_, `RIPE NCC Community Projects Fund`_, LACNIC_, Netnod_, Internetstiftelsen_ and `Job Snijders`_.
+This has mainly taken place in the form of development contracts, support contracts, or grants.

 `Older versions`_ of IRRd are or were in use by various IRR operators.
 Difficulties with continued maintenance and extension of these